 Waiting lists also suffer variations in response to a shift in healthcare demand.
 For example, an increase in the individual's morbidity generates an increase in the healthcare services demanded (Figure 3).
 As shown by the graph, the result of an increase in the demand for healthcare services is a shift of the demand curve to the right.
-After this change the new point of equilibrium is established at a traded quantity $M'{D}$ and price P, leading to an excess of demand and therefore waiting lists ( $M'{D} - M^$ ).
+After this change the new point of www.economics-ejournal.org equilibrium is established at a traded quantity $M'D$ and price P, leading to an excess of demand and therefore waiting lists $(M'D - M^)$ .

-As shown by the graph, the result of an increase in the demand for healthcare services is a shift of the demand curve to the right.
-The new point of equilibrium is established at a traded quantity $\mathbf{M}{\mathbf{D}}^{\prime}$ and price P, leading to an excess of demand and therefore waiting lists ( $\mathbf{M}{\mathbf{D}}^{\prime} - \mathbf{M}^{}$ ).
-In essence, the excess demand generated in the Spanish Public Hospital Sector is caused by reductions in supply and spikes in demand.
-The potential demand is higher than the observed demand, which is equivalent to the supplied quantity ( $M^S$ ), that is, the healthcare assistance exchanged in the market.
+In essence, increases in the waiting lists are caused by reductions in supply and spikes in demand.
+The potential demand is higher than the observed demand, which is equivalent to the supplied quantity $(M^S)$ , that is, the healthcare assistance exchanged in the market.
 The difference between both quantities is expressed through waiting lists (WL).
 Mathematically speaking we can define waiting lists (WL) as a function of supply and demand factors: